TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-querytimeouts.md

 That said, using wait stats for failed queries we can understand the bottlenecks; in many cases.
 Follow the document [Investigate Waitstats](https://docs.microsoft.com/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store?view=sql-server-ver15#Waiting) to further analyze waits.

-If the query bottleneck on IO :
+If the query bottleneck on IO:
-* Increase the query timeout.
+* Increase the query timeout
-* Further optimize query if possible.
+* Further optimize query if possible
-* If query must perform lots of IOs and is latency sensitive than latencies per IO are better in BC offers.
+* If query must perform lots of IOs and is latency sensitive than latencies per IO are better in BC offers

 If the query bottleneck is on CPU:
-* Check other CPU intensive activities.
+* Check other CPU intensive activities
-* Find of that is due to any other user load.
+* Find of that is due to any other user load
-* Optimize or [batch](https://docs.microsoft.com/azure/azure-sql/performance-improve-use-batching) the query or scale the database.
+* Optimize or [batch](https://docs.microsoft.com/azure/azure-sql/performance-improve-use-batching) the query or scale the database

 ### **Connection Timeout**